whity/transmission-client/README.markdown

 To install transmission-client:

-	sudo gem install transmission-client
+	sudo gem install hornairs-transmission-client

-If you want to use EventMachine (optional) you need to install the eventmachine gem and igrigorik's em-http-request:
+If you want to use EventMachine (optional) you need to install the eventmachine gem and igrigorik's em-http-request.
+Right now this is a bad idea because it doesn't support authentication for the transmission-rpc or a few of the request types:

 	sudo gem install eventmachine
 	sudo gem install em-http-request